 Hi all, Michaela here again for my monthly entertaining post!
 First I have to say it’s such a joy to be over at The Inspired Room every month to show you some fun (and hopefully inspiring!) ideas for your home.

 I am a lover of flowers; ever since I can remember, my mom has kept fresh flowers in our house and I always loved how cheery they made a room feel.
 Even when I was in college, I kept this tradition alive and it always made my dorm, apartment or house feel so warm and fresh.

 With the holidays in full swing, I thought it’d be fun to give you a how-to holiday flower arrangement.
 This was our Thanksgiving centerpiece, but it could easily make a beautiful Christmas centerpiece as well, with its hues of red, green and white.
-Watch the video for tips, tricks and the entire floral arranging process (you may have to click over to The Inspired Room to view the video if you are reading this from a phone or iPad).
+Watch the video for tips, tricks and the entire floral arranging process (you may have to click over to here to view the video if you are reading this from a phone or iPad).